Atmosfear (band)

 Atmosfear are a jazz funk/Brit funk band who formed in the United Kingdom in 1978.
-The band was formed by two friends Lester J. Batchelor Jr. and Raymond Johnson two soul boys on the London Soul and jazz Funk music scene in the late 1970's, both were regular club goers and record collectors.
-Ray was a well known dancer and dance skater, Lester was a design student.
-They would hang out at local clubs such as Scamps, Bobby McGees, The Global Village, Wag and Billy's in London.
+The band was formed by two friends Lester J. Batchelor Jr. and Raymond Johnson two soul boys on the London soul and jazz funk music scene in the late 1970s, both of whom were regular club goers and record collectors.
+Johnson was a well known dancer and dance skater, Batchelor was a design student.
+They would attend out at local clubs such as Scamps, Bobby McGees, The Global Village, Wag and Billy's in London.